Cutdown | Output | ||||||||

 The following is a balanced cut-down DB sequence for $m=52$ and $k=2$: $$0110001111101001101101011110011100000101100100101000.$$ There are 26 0s and 26 1s.
 Every length 2 substring occurs $52/4 = 13$ times, every length 3 substring occurs either $\lfloor 52/8 \rfloor = 6$ or $\lceil 52/8 \rceil = 7$ times, every length 4 substring occurs three or four times, and every length 5 substring occurs one or two times.

-One downside to the algorithms presented below (except for the modified binary successor): There is now way to know a priori whether or not a specific length-$n$ string is found on the cut-down DB sequence about to be generated.
+One downside to the algorithms presented below (except for the modified binary successor): There is no efficient way to test a priori whether or not a specific length-$n$ string is found on the cut-down DB sequence about to be generated.

 Applying Lempel's lift to construct balanced cut-down DB sequences